emiyablake/emiyablake/README.md

-# Oi!
-Eu sou a Maju 👋✨
+# Hey!
+I'm Maju 👋✨
 *The voyage of discovery is not in seeking new landscapes but in having new eyes.*

-💡 **Apaixonada por tecnologia, design e processos criativos**
-🚀 Explorando desenvolvimento web, UX/UI e engenharia de software
-🎲 Fã de RPGs, games e narrativas interativas
+💡 **Passionate about technology, design, and creative processes**
+🚀 Exploring software engineering, web developmen, UX/UI and game developmen 🎲 RPG, video games, board games, illustration and 3D modeling enthusiast

-### 🛠️ Tecnologias & Ferramentas
+### 🛠️ Technologies & Tools
 🔹 **Front-end:** HTML, CSS, JavaScript, React
-🔹 **Back-end:** Node.js, Express, MongoDB
+🔹 **Back-end:** Node.js, Python, Express, MongoDB, SQL 🔹 **Others:** Git, Figma, Agile methodologies
-🔹 **Outros:** Git, Tailwind, Figma

-### 🌱 No momento, estou aprendendo
+### 🌱 Currently Learning
-- Next.js + Tailwind para melhorar a performance e UI das minhas aplicações
+- Next.js + Tailwind to improve UI and performance
-- Arquitetura de software e boas práticas de desenvolvimento

-📫 **Quer trocar uma ideia?** Me chama no [LinkedIn](#) ou dá um alô por aqui! 🚀✨
+- Software architecture and best coding practices

+📫 **Want to chat?** Connect with me on [LinkedIn](#www.linkedin.com/in/mara-júlia-ávila-553154249)  or drop a message here! 🚀✨
 <!--
 **emiyablake/emiyablake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.